bramstein/petrify/README.md

 ## Getting started

 First, install the latest version of [node.js](http://nodejs.org/#download).
-Petrify uses git submodules for the rest of its dependencies.
-Once you've cloned the repository, do:

-    git submodule update --init --recursive

 Then, cd to the examples directory and run the build script.
 This will create a www directory with a bunch of HTML files inside.
 Voila! you've just generated